Is Map Reading Dead? A Cautionary Tale...

 He told me about how fire trucks are larger than most vehicles and how the firefighters look for bigger roads to drive down.
 The wider the road, the easier it is to pass other vehicles and reach the fire quicker.

-(When the firefighters had used navigation in the past, it didn’t always take them down the widest roads—so they opted to speed across Google Maps’s “fire roads”, which were often the widest in the area.)
+(When the firefighters had used navigation in the past, it didn’t always take them down the widest roads—so they opted to speed across Google Maps’s “fire roads”, which were often the widest.)

 Interestingly enough, Google’s “fire roads” were also the roads most likely to have traffic lights.
 Many cities (including the firefighter’s) have special sensors mounted on traffic lights that detect approaching emergency vehicles.
 Upon sensing an emergency vehicle, the traffic light will change, allowing the vehicle to pass.